 And when you are a young company, it becomes even more difficult to stay alive in the memory of your customers.
 That’s where email marketing can help.
 Yeah, you might think that ‘email marketing is so last century!
 But trust us, this is one of the most effective startup marketing ideas to keep your users coming back to your site.

 All you need to do is collect a list of prospective customers from different sources like LinkedIn, communities, business listing sites, directories, etc. A data-driven email marketing campaign is always more effective than a generic one.
 You can even ask people to sign up for your newsletter by delivering excellent content.

 And that’s when the magic would begin.

 You can diversify your emails and not bore them with the same thing.
 Send them stories, examples, offers, discounts, sale invites, FOMO messages, etc.

-Keep dropping in their inboxes with stunning subject lines.
+Keep dropping in their inboxes with catchy subject lines..
 Something like ‘I Told You This Would Work’ or ‘Are You Part Of The Top 21?’ or 'Do You Trust Me?' are sure to grab attention.